 For more information about Indigenous Voices, please E-mail us.

-Some of Tereigh’s research interests include intercultural compentency and communication, internationalization, inclusive teaching practices across the disciplines, critically reflective teaching, and graduate student teacher educational development.
+Some of Tereigh’s scholarly and developmental interests include decolonizing and Indigenizing the university, intercultural competence and communication, internationalization, inclusive teaching practices across the disciplines, and critically reflective teaching.

 Tereigh can be reached by E-mail or by phone (306.966.6321).